Master of Environmental Management Degree

 The PhD in Marine Science and Conservation (MSC) is designed to ensure that students receive detailed training in a particular discipline of marine natural or social science, while being exposed to sufficient interdisciplinary knowledge that they are able to synthesize information from both the social and natural sciences and apply that information to policy-making.
 Students will be prepared for careers either in university teaching or research, or outside of the university involving the application of science to policy-making.

 Professional Master's Degree in Environmental Management

-Students enrolled in the Coastal Environmental Management Program are enrolled through the Nicholas School of the Environment.
+Students enrolled in the Master of Environmental Management (MEM) - Coastal Environmental Management program area are enrolled through the Nicholas School of the Environment.
 Please see Tuition & Fees.

 For additional information, please visit the Graduate School website:

 Summer courses are open to Duke students as well as students visiting from other universities.
 Information about costs is available on our Marine Lab Tuition & Fees page.